Bihar

 FAQ's on Bihar

-The best time to visit Bihar is during the winter months, from October to March, when the weather is pleasant and ideal for sightseeing.
-Summers can be hot and humid, while monsoons bring heavy rains.
+The best time to visit Bihar is during the winter months from November to February when the weather is pleasant and suitable for exploring the various attractions.
+Avoid the summer months as they can be extremely hot and humid.
+The monsoon season, from July to September, brings heavy rainfall which may disrupt travel plans.

-4. What are the major festivals celebrated in Bihar?
+Q3: What are the must-visit attractions in Bihar?

 Help & Support